How much does it cost to open a pho restaurant?

 - How much you focus on providing memorable and unique experience for your customers (bare-bone dining room vs. full ambiance, character, sights and sounds)

-- Your menu (how many items, whether the items have common ingredients and similar prep, level of difficulty to prepare the items, etc.)
+- Your menu (how many items, whether the items have common ingredients and similar prep procedures, level of difficulty to prepare them, etc.)

 - Your process, training and procedure (do you have the facility for properly storing, moving your foods, and training, preparing, serving, etc.)